SyncfusionExamples/how-to-convert-a-word-document-into-images-using-the-syncfusion-word-library/README.md

 Documentation: https://help.syncfusion.com/file-formats/docio/word-to-image

+## Key Features
+-	Preview the Word document- Convert an entire document to images
+-	Thumbnail of Word document - Convert first page of Word document to image
+-	Print particular pages in Word document - Convert specific range of pages to images

 ## Project pre-requisites
 Make sure that you have the compatible versions of Visual Studio and .NET SDK version in your machine before starting to work on this project.